| GeneralizedHyperbolicDistribution | R Documentation |

 {\sqrt{2\pi}K_\lambda(\delta\sqrt{\alpha^2-\beta^2})}

-to convert from the
+Use ghypChangePars to convert from the

-(\rho, \zeta)
+(\rho, \zeta),

-(\xi, \chi)
+(\xi, \chi),

-(\pi, \zeta)
+(\pi, \zeta) parameterizations

-to the (\alpha, \beta)
+to the (\alpha, \beta) parameterization used

 above.

-uses the function integrate
+pghyp uses the function integrate to

 numerically integrate the density function.
 The integration is from

-is to the left of the mode, and
+-Inf to x if x is to the left of the mode, and

-is to the right of the
+from x to Inf if x is to the right of the

 mode.
 The probability calculated this way is subtracted from 1 if